txt/se16/lectures/50effort.md

 When projects start running out of budget, bad things happen.
-The first thing to go is all pretense of quality assurance Finally, the whole project can get cancelled.
+The first thing to go is all pretense of quality assurance Finally, the whole project can get canceled.

 e.g. Software to control shuttle refurbishment "To gain control over its finances, NASA last week